Jiaming-S/hhs-obsidian-notes/AP Gov/AP Test/SCOTUS Comparison Cases.md

 _[14th Amendment Equal Protection Clause]_
 ![[Gerrymandering#^6a77a7]]
 - Facts:
-	- The I-85 district in North Carolina was created by district along an interstate highway which had mostly black residents
+	- The long narrow I-85 district in North Carolina was created by district along an interstate highway which had mostly black residents
 - Issue:
 	- Does race-based districting violate [14th Amendment Equal Protection Clause]?
 - Holding: